 To be a feminist organisation that provides professional services that comprise of advocacy, training, psycho-social support, legal and sheltering to survivors of violence.
 POWA is committed to enhancing the quality of life of all women and girls.

-A safe and equal society intolerant of all forms of violents against women and girls in all their diversity, where they are treated with respect and dignity and their rights are promoted.
+A safe and equal society intolerant of all forms of violents against women and girls in all their diversity, where they are treated with respect and dignity and our rights are promoted.

 Some of the notable achievements include: